ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib/README.md

 - Eigen >= 3.3.7

 ## Overall Structure
-The library for the CPU-implementation has the following structure (and similar for the GPU-version)
+The library for the CPU-implementation has the following structure

 <img src="psbmpc_lib_structure.png" width="400">